 Two sets of proposals have been presented to Elstead Parish Council by Framptons Planning Consultants for housing on Bonfire Hill.
 The first in 2013 was for homes in two groups around the lower slopes, the second took the development almost to the top of the Hill.
 Framptons have also been lobbying Waverley Borough Council to remove Bonfire Hill from the Green Belt to allow development.
-A new proposal will be presented to the Parish Council on Monday July 18th at the Elstead URC Hall.
+A new proposal was presented to the Parish Council on Monday July 18th 2016 at the Elstead URC Hall.

-This survey was first run in 2013 by Elstead Online Magazine and the results are available here: BONFIRE HILL 2013 OPINION SURVEY RESULTS [LINK]
+This survey was run in 2013 by Elstead Online Magazine and the results are available here: BONFIRE HILL 2013 OPINION SURVEY RESULTS [LINK]

 ABOUT BONFIRE HILL (Report dated August 2013)